As of 07/15/2025

 Ascending Scallop: Overview

-Ascending scallops are arguably the most common chart pattern.
-They are mid-list performers.
+Ascending scallops are arguably the most common chart pattern, but they are mid-list performers.

 Important Bull Market Results for Ascending Scallops